Buying a car

 Motor insurance is insurance to cover loss or damage to third parties and, depending on the policy, your car as well.
 The loss can be a result of having a repair your car following an accident for example, or paying compensation to a third party for the property damage, bodily injury or death.
 However, coverage varies according to the policies.

-Under the Motor Vehicles Insurance (Third Party Risks) Ordinance, it is compulsory to take out insurance with an authorised insurer to cover your liabilities for injury or death of third parties arising out of the use of your motor vehicle.
+Under the Motor Vehicles Insurance (Third Party Risks) Ordinance, it is compulsory to take out insurance with an authorized insurer to cover your liabilities for injury or death of third parties arising out of the use of your motor vehicle.

 Just as the case in buying your car, you should research different options for motor insurance and select one that best fits your needs.
 More about motor insurance.